cakebread/twerp/README.rst

 **Twerp is the telephone hackers toolkit.**

+Legal Notice: Crank calls are only legal if they are funny in some states.

 Twerp is also:

- * A command-line interface for the Twilio API
+ * A tool that will revolutionize crank calling (only legal from California to the French parts of Canada.
+Note: IANALBISEEOC (I am not a lawyer but I've seen every episode of Cops).

  * Your own Phone Company.
 From the command-line!

- * A tool that will revolutionize crank calling (only legal from California to the French parts of Canada.
-Note: IANALBISEEOC (I am not a lawyer but I've seen every episode of Cops).
+ * A command-line interface for the Twilio API

 Features: